Finally a weapon that allows you to fight back against those wasps, flies and mosquitoes that have been making your life a misery.

 18th September update: The Executioner arrived today – it’s massive, the size of a small squash racket.
 I thought it would be more like a table tennis bat.
 I then started to think about how I would take this thing through airport security as hand luggage; the size of a racket and with electronics capable of inflicting a small electric shock.
 I’m pretty sure this will be confiscated.
 I’m assuming hold luggage is okay.

 I just ordered this item from Amazon (£10.99 UK or US$19.99) and normally I’d wait until it arrived and I’d zapped a few flies and wasps before I wrote anything.
-And I will write a review after testing.
+And I will update this page after testing.

 However, I was reading the Amazon reviews of existing users and thought they were funny enough to post now.
 Below are some extracts: